Spectactors at Sydney Mardi Gras Parade - 2024

 Respect rainbow families

-The Mardi Gras parade is one great big party, but it bears remembering that this is a celebration for all ages.
-Rainbow families with young kids, elderly queer folks and allies of all strokes are in attendance too.
-Check yourself before you yell obscenities at someone’s dad.
+The Mardi Gras Parade is a great big party, but also, please remember that this is a celebration for all ages.
+Rainbow families with young kids, elderly queer folks, and allies of all strokes are in attendance too.
+So like, check yourself before you yell obscenities at someone’s dad.

 Don’t touch the drag queens (or anyone) without consent

-Drag queens are enticing by design – all that glitter and beauty and colour.
-But behind all that is someone who has invested a lot of time and money into looking that cheap for many sweaty hours – so think twice before going to touch a performer's face or tugging on their perfectly coiffed wig.
+Drag queens are enticing by design, with all that glitter and beauty and colour.
+But behind all that is someone who has invested a lot of time and money into looking that cheap!
+So please, think twice before you reach out and touch a performer's face, or tug on their perfectly-coiffed wig.
 The same goes for any part of anyone’s body.
-There are a lot of fabulously liberated, scantily clad looks coming out of the closet on parade night – but just ‘cos you can see someone’s underboob or butt, doesn’t mean you’re invited to touch.
+There are a lot of fabulously liberated, scantily clad looks coming out of the closet on parade night – but just ‘cos you can see someone’s underboob or their butt, it doesn’t mean you have permission to touch.

 Know your rights